mgnfy-view/nft-giveaway/README.md

 -   Private key for one of your accounts: create your MetaMask wallet and get your private key from there, this private key will be used to deploy the contract and fund it with LINK tokens.
 Ensure that it has enough ETH and LINK balance
 -   Private key for another account: optional
 -   NFT metadata hash: you'll need to upload your NFT metadata to IPFS and get its hash
+-   Etherscan and CoinMarketCap api keys: optionally, you can get the [etherscan api key](https://docs.etherscan.io/getting-started/creating-an-account) and [coinmarketcap api key](https://coinmarketcap.com/api/).
+The former will let you verify contracts on etherscan, and the latter will provide you with gas reports with gas consumed in your preferred currency that you may set in the `hardhat.config.js` file's gasReport section.

 Set these values correctly in the `.env.template` file in the top level of the project, and rename the file to `.env`, and bring them in your `hardhat.config.js` file.
 An example configuration for the Sepolia testnet is given in the same file.